 - Are cash offers worth it?
 Ensure the buyer is legitimate and verify their proof of funds.
 It’s also important to assess whether the offer reflects the fair market value of the property to avoid underselling.

 - Can the buyer finance the purchase?
-Verify the buyer’s pre-approval status with their lender to confirm they are fully qualified for financing.
-Also, ensure their loan type, whether it’s a VA or FHA loan, aligns with the conditions of the sale.
+Verify the buyer’s pre-approval status with their lender.
+Also, ensure the buyer’s loan type, whether it’s a VA or FHA loan, aligns with the conditions of the sale.
+Confirm the buyer’s ability to deposit the earnest money, typically 1% to 3% of the sale price in Missouri.

 - How will contingencies impact the sale?
-In Missouri, properties near the river may include additional contingencies, like levee system inspections or flood plain certifications.
+In Missouri, waterfront properties may include additional contingencies, like a flood zone or levee inspections.
 Assess how they affect your sale timeline and negotiate to streamline the process.
+Typically, offers with fewer or waived contingencies are stronger.

 - Who will cover closing costs?
 Sellers usually cover their own closing costs in Missouri, like escrow fees, HOA, etc. However, buyers may negotiate for them to contribute more.
 You must calculate your final proceeds and negotiate accordingly.